 Stage 4: Submission – The submission stage of anxiety is characterized by a persistent and intense desire to avoid the object or situation that produces this anxiety.
 This can be manifested as avoidant behavior, both conscious and unconscious.
 The sufferer will feel a sense of relief when they either leave the environment or prevent themselves from experiencing the situation.
 That relief can be so great that the sufferer does not even consider the issue; They’re so focused on avoiding the pain.
 This cycle might provide relief.
 But it also means anxiety won and probably stopped you from doing something meaningful.

 How Walking Helps Anxiety:

-The part of the brain that is responsible for anxiety reactions that you end-up feeling in your body.
-The amygdala is the part of your brain anxiety lives in.
+The amygdala is the part of your brain where anxiety lives.
 It has been with humankind since we first appeared on the planet.
 It’s closely tied to the part of the brain that influences everyday decision-making (the frontal lobe).
-The thing about the amygdala is that it’s skilled at doing one thing.
-It’s singularly devoted to protecting us.
+The thing about the amygdala is that it’s skilled at doing one thing – protecting us.
 It’s our alarm bell for fight, flight, freeze.

 - Experiencing the wind on our faces.

 - The smell of the flowers or trees.

 - And if we are lucky, a glimpse of a meme-worthy baby, puppy, or kitty.

 Walking brings increased attention to our entire body and to our present moment.
 When our frontal lobe is engaged, we can discern our thoughts and begin looking for solutions.